 - 1. Inform Navajo Nation citizens of current rules and regulations by providing information in a public forum or public hearing setting. - 2.
-Establish Proposal Evaluation Team consisting of IHS, NTUA, AML, CIO and other development entities. - 3.
+Establish Proposal Evaluation Team consisting of AML, CIO, ASC, and other entities. - 3.
 Request and obtain additional information from chapters and entities. - 4.
 Compile and submit an application for recommended projects that will receive maximum funding level. - 5.
 Administer and manage projects on behalf of the Navajo Nation. - 6.
 Provide training and technical assistance to chapters in project management, proposal development, project implementation, etc.